 The reason why I’m so invested in helping everyone get the quiet home of their dreams is that I know the many benefits of having that kind of peace in your private life when everything else seems so hectic.
-It may come as a shock right now, but for most of history, people were actually living fairly quiet lives.
 However, we should also acknowledge the potential benefits of certain types of noise.
 So today, I’m looking into the effects that white noise has on the brain.

 For those of you who aren’t in the know, I’d like to repeat some of the benefits of having a quiet home.
 As I have mentioned in a previous article, these benefits are: